Independent Electricity Service Operator (IESO) Long Term 2 (LT2) Procurement Process

 3. Any other reasonable land use issue identified by City staff.

-City staff will bring a report to consider MSC requests to the September 3, 2025 Agricultural and Rural Affairs Committee and the September 16, 2025 Environment and Climate Change Committee.
-The report will rise to City Council on September 24, 2025.
-A link to the report will be uploaded on this page once it is posted to the City’s website, approximately ten (10) days prior to the first committee meeting.
+City staff will bring a report to consider MSC requests to the applicable Standing Committee noted below.
 Standing Committee meetings in Ottawa are part of the city's decision-making process, where issues are discussed in detail before recommendations are brought to City Council for a decision.
+A link to the report will be uploaded on this page once it is posted to the City’s website, approximately ten (10) days prior to the committee meeting.

 Committee meetings are open to the public and can be attended virtually or in person.
 Members of the public may provide either written or oral submissions (or both) to committee meetings related to items on the Committee’s agenda, however, it is only at standing committee meetings that you may make a presentation.
 Anyone may register to speak by contacting the Committee Coordinator using the contact information shown at the top of the meeting agenda.

 7. Council decision on MSC Requests